tiaa-forum-org/BTG-cfm/OverView.md

 1. Create a "dummy" app that mimics the existing functionality
 2. Create a port (presuming PHP) of the basic functionality of the existing CF code
-   - would just be a cf tag -> PHP re-mapping hack to account for all loose ends of interface and data
+   - would just be a CF tag -> PHP re-mapping hack to account for all loose ends of interface and data
 3. Clean up this port and make it a modern OO design
    - MVC patterns